 Unlike other states under the control of only a single organization, Guerrero is hostage to various wars: between the cartels, between the cartels and self-claimed defence groups, and between the self-defence groups themselves.

 Frequent power struggles and turmoil occur and the Government is hardly present in the larger urban centres.
 The operation “Guerrero Seguro”, which was meant to reduce violence and the number of killings, resulted solely in the confiscation of stolen vehicles and a few arrests.
-Meanwhile, the Guerrero Unidos self-defence group is attempting to open the way to control the capital city of Chilpancingo.
+Meanwhile, the Police of Tlacotepec group is attempting to open the way to control the capital city of Chilpancingo.

 It’s easy to die in Guerrero, and even easier to disappear.
 And as the desaparecidos abruptly become ghosts to the families who live in the constant uncertainty of what has become of them, the empty houses and the deserted villages quickly turn into ghost towns.